 - Security concerns, given the voice data travels through the Internet, the data is vulnerable to theft, viruses, spam, etc.

 How to make Ooma Telo VoIP experience better?

 - Always use your mobile phone as a backup in case of a power/network outage.

-- Get an Ooma Bluetooth adapter and you can go hands free with a Bluetooth headset or pair your mobile phone so you can use regular handset.
+- Get an Ooma Bluetooth adapter and you can go hands-free with a Bluetooth headset or pair your mobile phone so you can use the regular handset.

 - Use a cheap Uninterrupted Power Supply (UPS) to power your modem and Ooma Telo in case of a power outage. (see price here)